neilabenlakhal/javascript-beginners-tutorial/README.md

 04.01.
 Generating Output
 ---------------------
 - JavaScript does not have any `display or built-in print` functions
-- Many times we may need to generate output from your JavaScript code like `see the value of a variable`, or `write a message to browser console` to help you `debug an issue` in your running JavaScript code, and so on

 ### Different ways to show output/display data